English Disco Lovers Unite

 The Disco EDL is not pursuing profit with their deployment of the tools of SEO, but it’s proving to be effective without the underlying profit motive.
 They have simply stumbled upon a humorous and clever way of trying to achieve a goal that a lot of people would agree with; in other words the ‘Holy Grail’ of internet marketing.

 Some people may argue that the Disco EDL are trivialising an important issue in the ongoing battle against reactionary intolerance.
-This is an important point to consider: for a non-profit or serious cause to make an impact in the 21st century, does it have to trivialise its message to make it accessible and sharable?
+This is an important point to consider: for a non-profit or serious cause to make an impact in the 21st century, does it have to trivialise its message to make it accessible and shareable?

 Non-Profit Advantages of SEO